 When it comes to being well-compensated for the work that you perform as an LVN, some states are better than others.
 Pay rates vary based on a number of factors, including overall availability of trained LPNs.
 Pay rates tend to be higher in urban metro areas and lower in rural areas.
 Average pay for LVNs around the country changes continually, but for the year 2020, the following three states topped the list in terms of pay and benefits:

-- Massachusetts - The annual mean salary for LPNs in this state was $60,400, which is equal to $29.04 per hour.
+- Massachusetts - The annual mean salary for LPNs in Massachusetts was , which is equal to per hour.
 The highest pay tends to be found in Boston, so focus your search there if you're looking.

 Worst States for LPNs for Compensation